telehash/telehash.github.io/protocol.md

 * `http` - see [path_http][]

 Upon receiving a path containing an `alts`, the array should be processed to look for new/unknown networks and those should be sent a path in return to validate and send any priority information.

+#### Path Detection / Handling

+There are two types of network paths, `possible` and `established`.
+A possible path is one that is suggested from an incoming `connect` or one that is listed in an `alts` array, as the switch only knows the network information from another source than that network interface itself.
+Possible paths should only be used once on request and not trusted as a valid destination for a hashname beyond that.

+An established path is one that comes from the network interface, the actual encoded details of the sender information.
+When any `open` or `line` is received from any network, the sender's path is considerd established and should be stored by the switch as such so that it can be used as a validated destination for any outgoing packets.
+When a switch detects that a path may not be working, it may also redundantly send the hashname packets on any other established path.

 # Switch Behaviors